mkaminsky11/harvard-p1/README.md

 #P1 for Dynamic Web Applications#

 This is the P1 assignment, and is about me.
 That's about it.
+The live website is <a href="https://codeyourcloud.com/harvard/harvard-p1/">here</a>.

 #####Goals#####
 <ol>